 As the death toll mounts, Captain Sisko realizes that the only way to turn the tide of the war is to enlist the help of the Federation's oldest enemy: The Romulans.
 However, the Romulan Star Empire has declared neutrality.
 What reason could the Romulans possibly have to dirty their hands in the bloodiest war in the history of the Alpha Quadrant?
-Sisko's search for that reason forces him to cross one Moral Event Horizon
+Sisko's search for that reason forces him to cross one moral line after another.

 Tropes in this episode: